MicrosoftDocs/power-platform/power-platform/admin/sign-in-office-365-apps.md

  ![Dynamics 365 apps option in the Admin center drop-down list](../admin/media/click-admin-centers-dynamics-365.png "Dynamics 365 apps option in the Admin center drop-down list")

- For other ways to access Dynamics and [!INCLUDE[pn_Office_365](../includes/pn-office-365.md)] apps, see [Quickly navigate with the Office 365 app launcher and the Dynamics 365 apps home page](../admin/quickly-navigate-office-365-app-launcher.md).
+ For other ways to access Dynamics and [!INCLUDE[pn_Office_365](../includes/pn-office-365.md)] apps, see [Quickly navigate with the Office 365 app launcher and the Dynamics 365 home page](../admin/quickly-navigate-office-365-app-launcher.md).

 <a name="BKMK_DirectAdminCenter"></a>

 ## Direct sign in to the Dynamics 365 Administration Center
- Some [!INCLUDE[pn_dyn_365](../includes/pn-crm-shortest.md)] admin or Office 365 admin roles might be unable to access the [!INCLUDE[pn_dyn_365_admin_center](../includes/pn-dyn-365-admin-center.md)] after signing in to https://admin.microsoft.com.
+ Some Dynamics 365 admin or Office 365 admin roles might be unable to access the [!INCLUDE[pn_dyn_365_admin_center](../includes/pn-dyn-365-admin-center.md)] after signing in to https://admin.microsoft.com.
 Use the following steps to directly navigate to the [!INCLUDE[pn_dyn_365_admin_center](../includes/pn-dyn-365-admin-center.md)] and manage your Dynamics 365 apps environment.

 1. Go to https://port.\<region>.dynamics.com/G/environments/environmentPicker.aspx